bb-io/GlobalLink/README.md

 > Note: These webhook events may not be received immediately after the callback and could be slightly delayed.

+GlobalLink also provides polling-based events for monitoring submissions:
+- **On submission created**: A polling event that periodically checks for new submissions.
+This event triggers only for submissions with the status `Active` that have been claimed by the user, ensuring they're ready for translation processing.
+- **On submission completed**: A polling event that periodically checks for completed submissions.
+If completed submissions are found, the event is triggered.

 ## Translation workflow automation

 A typical **GlobalLink Enterprise** translation workflow in Blackbird might include: